 Syndicating your content to sites like Medium or LinkedIn can help you expand your readership and reach new audiences.

 Once you have a steady following, consider adding advertising to your blog.
 Many poetry blogs will also include links to Amazon products related to the writing of a certain poet or poem, but this isn’t necessary if it doesn’t fit with your overall theme.

 You can monetize your poetry blog with ad revenue from ad networks like Ezoic.
 Ezoic uses programmatic ad buying so it is easy to manage and they only use relevant ads.
 Ezoic manages ads on your site while you focus on creating great content and growing your blog!

 You can also write content and sell it on platforms like Constant Contact.
-Maybe, write one poem for your website, and an article for Constant Contact.
+Write one poem for your website and an article for Constant Contact.
 Sell it for $89 and earn as a writer while you build your poetry blog.